secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 Quoting:

-1. Create a quote object per standard practice, and enter Amazon Web Services as the Invoice Owner.
-The Invoice Owner Contact field should remain blank.
+1. Create a quote object per standard practice, and **enter "Amazon Web Services, Inc." as the Invoice Owner.
+The Invoice Owner Contact field should reflect "Accounts Payable" (ensure the correct Accounts Payable contact from the Amazon Web Services SFDC account is selected)**.
 The Sold To contact must be the individual who will receive the license.
 Use the Standard Order Form quote template.
 1. Any additional discounts, non-standard payment terms, or other devitation from standard terms will require approval per the approval matrix.
 Such approvals must be obtained BEFORE applicable terms are relayed to the customer.
 1. Once Order Form PDF is generated, chatter Emily Murphy (Alliance Ops) to create Private Offer.
 Work with Alliances to provide Private Offer to customer for acceptance.
 Reach out to Pete Goldberg with additional questions.
 1. Note that Net ARR will reflect the net price on the opportunity, after the margin to AWS is taken into account upon booking.
 Compensation for AWS deals will be channel neutral specifically for the margin to AWS.